shiltemann/presentations-old/GalaxyWorkshop/PITCHME.md

 4. Have fun!

-5. Submit feedback form at end of tutorial if you have comments/suggestions
+5. Submit geedback form at end of tutorial

 +++